punx120/dzmipt-studio/notes.md

+* Upload result to a server
-* Drag and Drop editor and result tabs
+* Drag and Drop for editor and result tabs

 `dz1.9` 2021.04.28
 -----